 In 2016, by which time his natural parents were both dead, Professor Kersey was adopted as son and heir by Prince Kermit William Poling de Polanie-Patrikios of West Virginia, a descendant of the Byzantine Emperor Leo V Patrikios and of Rurik, ruler of Novgorod, and claimant to the throne of Belarus as Prince of Miensk.
 Under the regnal name H.S.H.
 Edmond I, Professor Kersey succeeded his adoptive father in his various nobiliary distinctions on Prince Kermit’s death later that year.
 He holds a number of other titles of nobility, including being the eighth elected Prince of San Luigi (as Edmond III) and is Grand Master of the Royal Belarusian and San Luigi Orders.
 His extensive interest in phaleristics, nobility, chivalry (and cognate matters of law and custom), dates from childhood, and work in these areas formed a part of his doctoral submissions.
 He is a member of several chivalric and fraternal orders, and an Honorary Datu of the Sultanate of Baloi, Philippines.
 He received the Medal “Pro Probitas”, the highest award of the Collegium Heraldicum Concordiae, Poland, in recognition of his support of monarchism.

 Professor Kersey is an elected Fellow of the Royal Society of Arts, Royal Geographical Society and Society of Antiquaries of Scotland.
 He is a Freeman of the City of London, a Liveryman of the Worshipful Company of Musicians and a Member of the Royal Society of Musicians.
 He has been honoured by the Governors of four states in the United States of America, being an Honorary Texan, Kentucky Colonel, Nebraska Admiral and Georgia Lieutenant-Colonel Aide-de-Camp.
 In 2014, he received the President’s Lifetime Achievement Award for voluntary service from President Barack Obama.
 In 2016 he was appointed a Pontifical Academician, becoming an Honorary Academician of the Pontificia Accademia Tiberina in Rome.

 Professor Kersey is Chairman of the Ludwig von Mises Institute UK, a Vice-President of the Traditional Britain Group and a council member of the Libertarian Alliance.
-His home is an unusual Victorian house in King’s Lynn, Norfolk, built around 1837 and including in its grounds its own private chapel.
+His home is an unusual Victorian house in King’s Lynn, Norfolk, dating from 1837 and including in its grounds its own private chapel.